flashcordon/big-history/Mystères-physique.md

      away in the atoms, the
      light could then begin to travel freely Some of that light headed our way and is observable today as the cosmic microwave background.
 That light allows us to see the patterns that resulted from the oscillations of the sound waves.

-The graph below is the Temperature Power Spectrum of the CMB.
-Certain wavelengths of sound got amplified by the acoustic oscillations
-      more than others, as indicated by the series of peaks in the power spectrum.
-The sound waves contributing to the first peak have wavelengths of about 1 million light years, making them about 48 octaves below the lowest note on the piano!

  We have translated the sounds of the primordial universe, as we see them today, into the range of human hearing.
 High frequency
       sounds correspond to small-scale structures on the map, and low-frequency sounds correspond to larger-scale features in the map,